ibm-cloud-docs/cephaas/faq.md

 1. Log in to the IBM Cloud console and open your Fusion as a Service deployment
 2. Navigate to **Compute** > **Clusters**
 3. Click **Create cluster**
-4. Follow the Red Hat OpenShift on IBM Cloud Satellite workflow to configure cluster details including name, OpenShift version, number of worker nodes, vCPU and memory per node, and optional GPU-enabled worker nodes
+4. Follow the Red Hat OpenShift on IBM Cloud Satellite workflow to configure cluster details including name, Red Hat OpenShift version, number of worker nodes, vCPU and memory per node, and optional GPU-enabled worker nodes
 5. Review and create the cluster

 The cluster is created as a Red Hat OpenShift on IBM Cloud cluster on Satellite and appears in your IBM Cloud account.